pocomane/brewed-in-the-apocalypse/bita.md

 __Asses the situation__ - When you read a charged situation and you have to roll:

 - On Success ask to the scenarist 3 questions from the list
-- On trade-off ask to the scenarist 1 question from the list
+- On Twist ask to the scenarist 1 question from the list
 - On Failure ask to the scenarist 1 question from the list

 Questions about the situation (the player have to fill the _ before to ask):